Swisscard Cashback Credit Card Review 2023 – Free and 1% Cashback

 Recently Swisscard announced a new offer for credit cards: Swisscard Cashback.
 They offer an American Express (Amex) and a MasterCard or a Visa.
-They have already offered several cards in the past.
+They have already offered several cards.
 But these new Cashback cards are really interesting.

 First of all, these cards are free!
 This fact is essential because a small fee will render your cashback useless unless you spend a lot of money.
 But these are not the only free cards in Switzerland!
 Interestingly, they offer 5% cashback in the first three months (limited to 100 CHF).
 After that, the cashback bonus becomes 1% on the American Express card and 0.2% on the MasterCard and Visa cards.